Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 | [Vanessa Cartagena](https://github.com/Vanessa-Cartagena)    	|  Dashboard Lead  	     |  Manage Tableau Dashboard, EDA and Presentation

 ## Selected Topic: NYC Bike Lane Safety
-We want to analyse bike accidents across the New York city from Jan-2020 to October-2022 by performing comprehensive exploratory data analysis and visualizations to have insights of the bike riding risk in NYC at different time of the day, weekdays, months, and streets.
-In addition, using machine learning model which can be feeded with static/updated data from the original sources, follwed by ETL process, and run the model to predict wether the accident happended on bike lane or not.
-We aim to provide information which can be used by travelers and residents who are planing to ride bike in NYC and also first line responders to take action based on accidients wether on bike lane or not.
+For this project, we analyze bike accidents across New York City from January 2020 to October 2022 by performing comprehensive exploratory data analysis and visualizations to have insights into the bike riding risk in NYC at different times of the day, weekdays, months, and streets.
+Bicycle trips make up about one percent of trips in the united states.
+However, it accounts for over two percent of people who die in motor vehicle crashes.
+Therefore, in large cities such as New York, residents and travelers must know which areas are safest at a given time of day.
+To generate this data, we created a machine learning model that can be fed with static/updated data from the sources, followed by the ETL process, and run the model to predict whether the accident happened on the bike lane.
+We aim to provide information that travelers and residents can use to plan bike rides in NYC and also first-line responders to take action based on accidents, whether on bike lanes or not.

 <p align="center">
 <img width="800" height="600" src="https://user-images.githubusercontent.com/105958160/196839331-7d5f1036-e870-4102-8f4d-5f1e01ac739b.jpeg">